johannwerner/Testio/README.md

 ## Known issues

-- error handling was never completed and whatever error you get from the server I show the error message password, email is incorrect whether internet is offline or any other issue.
+- error handling was not done well and need a better solution there.
 - tapping on the status bar while filter view will scroll the filter view up.
 I decided this was a feature and not a bug.
-- Top cell divider on first
+- Top cell divider on first row.
+Should ideally be removed
+- Keyboard layout is different on iPhone 8 than design

 ## TOComponents